jamesshore/automatopia/readme.md

 To customize the project for your needs:

 1. Modify `LICENSE.TXT` to contain your copyright and license.
-2. To cause the build to fail unless certain browsers are tested, edit `REQUIRED_BROWSERS` at the top of `Jakefile.js`.
+2. To cause the build to fail unless certain browsers are tested, edit `build/config/tested_browsers.js`.
 Otherwise, comment those lines out.
 3. See `build/scripts` for build automation, `src/server` for example back-end code, and `src/client` for example front-end code.